madlib/madlib-examples/README.md

 # madlib-examples
-Examples of how to use MADlib
+Examples on how to use MADlib